Fabalin/School_District_Analysis/README.md

 Using JupyterNotebook to generate a comprehensive report of the school district.

 ## Overview
-Explain the purpose of this analysis.
+Client requires help with analyzing kye metrics of a school district's data.
+The data will be presented during the district's board meeting to help allocate future funding for each school within the district.
+The data involves two raw CSV files: one focusing on the metrics of each school within the district and one focusing on each individual students within the school district.

 ### Software
-Anaconda - 4.11.0
+- Anaconda - 4.11.0
-Jupyter Notebook - 6.4.8
+- Jupyter Notebook - 6.4.8
-Python - 3.7.11
+- Python - 3.7.11

 ## Results
 Using bulleted lists and images of DataFrames as support, address the following questions.